invertase/react-native-firebase-docs/docs/links/ios.md

      If the details field is empty, double-check that you specified your Team ID.
 3. In the Info tab of your app's XCode project, create a new URL type to be used for Dynamic Links.
 Set the `Identifier` field to a unique value and the URL scheme field to either your bundle identifier or a unique value.

-4. In the Capabilities tab of your app's Xcode project, enable Associated Domains and add the following to the Associated Domains list: `applinks:app_code.app.goo.gl` where `app_code` is your dynamic links domain application code as in step *1.2* above.
+4. In the Capabilities tab of your app's Xcode project, enable Associated Domains and add the following to the Associated Domains list: `applinks:app_code.page.link` where `app_code` is your dynamic links domain application code as in step *1.2* above.

 5. Update your `AppDelegate.m` file:
     1. Import RN Firebase Links header file: